 Programs are typically completed over two years and provide students with a qualification or partial completion of a nationally recognised certificate.

-Victoria University Polytechnic has delivered VDSS for more than 12 years in partnership with 150 secondary schools in Melbourne’s west.
+VU has delivered VDSS for more than 12 years in partnership with 150 secondary schools in Melbourne’s west.

 Our programs are taught by industry-experienced practitioners in world-class training facilities, and often include a workplace-learning component.

 VDSS programs contribute directly to the VCE/VCE VM and can contribute towards the ATAR score.